We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 I read that as ‘our toothpaste is not safe enough to swallow.’

-TL;DR: Summary of My Honest Thoughts on Native Toothpaste
+TL;DR: Summary of My Honest Review On Whether I Think Native Is Good

 On the whole, Native’s ingredient lists aren’t super concerning to me, especially as an adult.
 When it comes to kids and pregnant people, though, I personally would choose to stay away from fluoride.

-When it comes to performance, it definitely works, but isn’t anything amazing either.
-Personally, I would rather spend the same amount of money on a product I’m a little more excited about.
+When it comes to performance, it definitely works, but isn’t anything amazing or groundbreaking either.
+I would honestly rather spend the same amount of money on a product I’m a little more excited about.

-I would just rather buy from smaller brands that care just as much about building transparency and trust with their customers as they do about their bottom line.
+I would rather buy from smaller brands that care just as much about building transparency and trust with their customers as they do about their bottom line (see below for recommendations).

 All that being said, though, if I’m ever in a pinch and need to grab some toothpaste at Target, I’d feel okay about using Native every once in a while.
-Although there are brands I’d rather use (see below), Native is definitely a better option than your more ‘conventional’ brand like Colgate or Crest.
+Although there are brands I think are better, Native is definitely a better option than your more ‘conventional’ brand like Colgate or Crest.

 So, to sum it up in some nice bullet points, here are my main pros & cons about Native toothpaste: